► New Renault Sport Megane review

 The latest Renault Megane R.S. polarised opinions when we tested the base 280 version: it handles superbly, especially on track, and it’s crammed with inventive engineering, but left some of our testers a little cold on the road.

-We’ve just tested the new, more powerful Trophy variant – can it take the fight to our favourite hot hatch of the moment, the Honda Civic Type R?
-Click here to read our first impressions of the Renault Megane R.S.
-Trophy, and read on for our full review of all the Megane IV R.S. variants so far.
+Our full, detailed review comprises tests of the Sport, Cup, Trophy and Trophy-R. Click here to read our first impressions of the Renault Megane R.S.
+Trophy and click here for the Trophy-R, or keep scrolling for our full review of all the Megane IV R.S. variants so far.

 New Renault Sport Megane: need to know